MicrosoftDocs/dataexplorer-docs/kusto/management/manage-database-security-roles.md

 |---|---|---|---|---|
 |Database Samples Admin |Microsoft Entra user |Abbi Atkins |cd709aed-a26c-e3953dec735e |aaduser=abbiatkins@fabrikam.com|

-## Add and drop security roles
+## Add and drop principal association to security roles

-This section provides syntax, parameters, and examples for adding and removing principals.
+This section provides syntax, parameters, and examples for adding and removing principals to and from security roles.

 ### Syntax